livegnik/2way-poc-design/02-architecture/managers/10-network-manager.md

 Constraints:

-* The Bastion Engine must not perform cryptographic verification or decryption of protocol envelopes.
+* The Bastion Engine must not perform cryptographic verification or decryption of protocol envelopes, because `01-protocol/04-cryptography.md` confines those operations to the post-admission Key Manager boundary.
 * The Bastion Engine must not parse protocol semantics beyond minimal framing required to run the admission exchange, preserving the envelope opacity described in `01-protocol/03-serialization-and-envelopes.md`.
 * The Bastion Engine must not forward any payload to State Manager, Graph Manager, ACL Manager, or Storage Manager.
 * Challenge payloads are opaque.
 The Bastion Engine must not interpret puzzle content, difficulty, or correctness, per `01-protocol/11-dos-guard-and-client-puzzles.md`.